NTD (Australian TV station): Origins

+Mayoral commitments led to the resignation of Bill Richardson as TTPL chairman in December 1970.
+The post was filled by John Hickman.
+It was initially scheduled to open in June 1971, two months ahead of ABD, but due to problems with the PMG and the ABCB, the launch of the station was pushed back several times.
+After a final consensus at the insistence of Fred Yates, the station announced an 11 November 1971 launch date.
+Richardson ended up dying one week ahead of launch, never witnessing the culmination of his efforts alive.

+1970s

+Test transmissions were held on 9 November 1971, consisting of test patterns and documentaries.

-NTD-8 was officially launched at 8:00pm on 11 November 1971, with the opening lineup beginning at 5:30pm with Skippy the Bush Kangaroo, followed by Bandstand at 6:00 p.m. and at 7:00 p.m., An Evening with Burt Bacharach.
+NTD-8 was officially launched at 8:00pm on 11 November 1971, with the opening lineup beginning at 5:30pm with Skippy the Bush Kangaroo, followed by Bandstand at 6:00pm and at 7:00pm, An Evening with Burt Bacharach.

 The station was officially inaugurated at 8:00pm by Northern Territory Administrator, Fred Chaney, followed by speeches from Sir Myles Wright, Fred Yates, John Hickman, and assistant executive John May.

-The opening lineup continued with All the King's Men at 8:30 p.m. and Danger Man at 10:30 p.m.
-The station closed for the night at 11:30 p.m.
+The opening lineup continued with All the King's Men at 8:30pm and Danger Man at 10:30pm.
+The station closed for the night at 11pm.

 The station was completely destroyed by Cyclone Tracy in December 1974 and was off air for 10 months while it was rebuilt entirely.

-The station reopened at 6 Blake Street in the Darwin suburb of The Gardens, with full colour, on 27 October 1975 with John Lewis as Manager, with on air operators Gavin Ashton, Steve Mariner and Ross Jamieson.
+While the government-backed ABD got quick to restore (reopening on 4 January 1975), TTPL faced a number of problems, including the decrease of the population in the months after Tracy, the lack of funds and the need to convert its equipment to colour.
+The station reopened at 6 Blake Street in the Darwin suburb of The Gardens, with full colour, on 27 October 1975, ten months after the cyclone, with John Lewis as Manager, with on air operators Gavin Ashton, Steve Mariner and Ross Jamieson.
 Daryl Potts was Chief Engineer until he died in 1979.
 Robert Potts was Studio Cameraman Film Department / Trainee location 16mm Cameraman / On Air Operator.
+The relaunched station operated on a limited three-hour schedule.